Biseamon/realwikijspages/Getting_Started/Staff_Information.md

 **Flow of the call**
 1)    User Calls from Twilio

-2)    Call gets redirected to 3CX, or if it is a direct call, it gets connected here
+2)    A holding message 'We are connecting your call, please hold the line' is played as the calll gets redirected to 3CX, or if it is a direct call, it gets connected here

-3)    Consult Ringaround has 15 seconds to pick up the phone
+3)    Consult Ringaround has 5 seconds to pick up the phone

 - Call gets answered
 - None has answered, call gets transferred

 4)    Consult Ringaraound 2nd has 15 seconds to answer the phone

 - Call gets answered
 - None answered, call goes to the voicemail.

 ## How to Pick Up a Ringing Extension
 If you hear a particular extension ringing, and you know that the owner of that extension is not able to take the call, you can take the call by using the “Call Pickup” feature.